dhruthan29/IC555-timer/README.md

 # Aim
 To design, simulate, and analyze a monostable multivibrator circuit using a 555 timer IC that generates a single output pulse of 0.5 ms duration in response to a trigger signal
 # Introduction
 The 555 timer IC is a highly versatile integrated circuit used for generating precise time delays or oscillations.
-It can be configured in several modes
+It can be configured in several modesA monostable multivibrator, also known as a one-shot multivibrator, is an electronic circuit that has one stable state and one unstable (quasi-stable) state.
+Upon receiving an external trigger, it temporarily switches to the unstable state for a predetermined duration before returning to its stable state In its default stable state, the circuit remains inactive.
+When a trigger pulse is applied, the circuit transitions to its unstable state, producing an output pulse.
+After a specific time period—determined by the circuit's resistor (R) and capacitor (C) values—it automatically reverts to its stable state.
+This time duration is typically calculated using the formula
 # Applications:
 Switch debouncing
 Pulse stretching
 Frequency-to-time conversion
 Missing pulse detection